UCANR-IGIS/ParseDroneImgs/README.md

 ### Command Line

 From the command line, you can run the script like any other Python script.
 The script requires one argument, the name of a directory containing images.
+If the directory name contain spaces, be sure to enclose it in double-quotes.

 ```
-c:\> python parse-uav-imgs.py 'C:\Drone_Projects\ElkusRanch\2017-06-19_X5images\'
+c:\> python parse-uav-imgs.py "C:\Drone Projects\Granger Ranch\2017-06-19 X5images"
 ```

 ### Send To menu (Windows)